shorn/fruitfly/doc/plugin-background.md

 You shouldn't.

-Because you shouldn't be using records for this replacing javabeans.
+Because you shouldn't be using records for as a replacement for javabeans.

 Because they're fundamentally not intended for this purpose, [JEP 395](https://openjdk.org/jeps/395):